MathPel/Mathieu-Pellen/content/publication/publi_1/index.md

 publication: ""
 publication_short: ""

 abstract: We study polarisation of W-bosons produced in association with one jet at the LHC.
 In particular, we provide all necessary theoretical ingredients for the precise extraction of polarisation fractions.
+To that end, we present new polarised predictions up to NNLO QCD accuracy employing the narrow-width approximation, in two phase spaces: inclusive and fiducial.

 # Summary.
 An optional shortened abstract.
 summary: